jgilmore93/homepage/coc.md

 - Sustained disruption of talks or other events
 - Inappropriate physical contact
 - Unwelcome sexual attention
-- Advocating for, or encouraging, any of the above behaviour
+- Advocating for, or encouraging, any of the above behavior

 Sponsors are also subject to the anti-harassment policy.